peteS-UK/EvoSabre-DAC-PCP/readme.md

 pcp rb
 ```

 After installation, if you selected either SSD1322 or SSD1306, your device should begin to work on reboot.
-For other devices, you'll need to modify oled.cfg, backup and reboot.
+For other devices, you'll need to modify oled4pcp.cfg, backup and reboot.

 If you do add other devices, please contribute them back to repo.